We are excited to announce that PHP for Engine Yard Cloud is now in Early Access.

 From there, you can configure your environment as usual

 Note that PHP-FPM is the only application server stack we support for the time being.

-Once this is done, and you have booted your environment, you should see:
+Once this is done, and you have booted your environment

 And voila!
 PHP on Engine Yard Cloud!